Send the link below via email or IMCopy

 DOT Record Keeping

-- DOT Load Sheets and Driver Daily Logs are kept together in the branch for two years and one period.
+- DOT Load Sheets and Driver Daily Logs are kept in the branch for two years

-- Vehicle files are created for every vehicle once acquired, regardless of size or purpose, i.e. Sprinter, Camry, Tundra, etc. All records or maintenance are kept for the life of the vehicle.
+- Vehicle files are created for every vehicle once acquired, regardless of size or purpose, and are kept for the life of the vehicle

-- Records of issues noted on a DDL with repairs are also kept in the vehicle files.
-During the event of a DOT inspection at a branch, these provide them with proof that our required pre-trip inspections are being done.
+- Records of issues noted on a DDL with repairs are also kept in the vehicle files

 In-Field Truck Inspections

-- Scan a copy to corporate and place the original
+- These get scanned to corporate and the original goes

 used to keep us out of trouble in the event we are